thisleejones/dicfix/README.md

 ## Building from Source

 This project uses a `Makefile` to simplify the build process.
 It relies on [Tuist](https://tuist.io) to generate the Xcode project.
+For a cleaner test output, it is recommended to install [xcbeautify](https://github.com/tuist/xcbeautify).

+1.  **Install Tuist and xcbeautify**:
-1.  **Install Tuist**: If you don't have Tuist, you can install it easily.
+    If you don't have them, you can install them easily.
     ```bash
+    # Install Tuist
     curl -Ls https://tuist.io/install.sh | bash

+    # Install xcbeautify (optional, for cleaner test output)
+    brew install xcbeautify
     ```

 2.  **Clone the repository**: